e-Deposit is simple, convenient and best of all, free!

 - Review and approve the images of the check.

 e-Deposit is FREE to First National customers making deposits to their eligible personal account(s).
 Charges for returned deposit items and other transactions are outlined in First National’s Fee Disclosure.

 Is my financial information safe with e-Deposit?

 Yes!
-RDA is offered as part of First National’s Online Banking platform which requires a secure log-in.
+RDA is offered as part of First National’s Mobile Banking platform which requires a secure log-in.
 It also utilizes the latest security tools and encryption available.
 Rest assured that RDA and the online banking services offered by First National are as safe and secure as they are convenient.